Install Portfolio-synode

 pip uninstall anson.py3

-No it’s safe to delete the portfolio-synode folder.
+Now it’s safe to delete the portfolio-synode folder, where the zip file is unzipped.
 The files saving location is specified by the volume path.
-You can delete the folder if you don’t need the files anymore.
+You can delete the folder if you don’t need the uploaded files anymore.